-If you require a student visa to study in Hong Kong or are staying in Hong Kong under the "Immigration Arrangements for Non-local Graduates", you will be regarded as a non-local applicant.
-Non-local applicants who possess only visitor or tourist visas can neither be registered as students nor commence their studies until they have obtained student visas.
+A "non-local student" is defined as one who requires a student visa to study in Hong Kong or is staying in Hong Kong under the "Immigration Arrangements for Non-local Graduates" (IANG).
+Please refer to the website of the immigration department for the definition of IANG.
+Non-local applicants who possess only a visitor or a tourist visa can neither be registered as students nor commence their studies until they have obtained student visas.

 Local and non-local applicants are considered under different admissions schemes.
 You may be asked to provide a copy of your passport to support your claim of nationality during the admissions process.
 If any of your application data, including your nationality, is found to be incorrect or misleading, any offer may be cancelled and the fees paid will not be refunded.
 If you have any doubt about your visa status, please ask us via email at email@example.com.

 Non-local students studying a full-time scheme / programme at degree level or above with a study period of not less than one academic year will be allowed to take up study-related internships, part-time on-campus employment and summer jobs subject to the conditions stated by the Hong Kong Immigration Department.